CookiePLMonster/CookiePLMonster.github.io/_mods/yrc/silentpatch-y5.md

 * A low level keyboard hook potentially causing issues with slow typing speed has been removed.
 * ~~Worked around a crash occurring occasionally after finishing battles with a Heat Action.~~ **- fixed in an official patch.**
 * Fixed a potential random startup crash.
-* Fixed several issues related to non-ASCII user names, most notably a freeze when using Print Circle photo booths in Yakuza 5.
+* Fixed several issues related to non-ASCII user names, most notably a freeze when using Print Circle photo booths in Yakuza 5 Remastered.

-**This patch only works with the Steam version of the game!**
+**This patch only works with the Steam and GOG.com versions of the game!**

 <a href="https://github.com/CookiePLMonster/SilentPatchYRC" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>